robert/robert.github.com/_posts/2100-01-01-systems-design.md

 ## Internal tools

 Managing the Steveslist platform requires bespoke internal tools.
 We need to perform a wide range of administrative tasks, like deleting listings that are too illegal (even for us), issuing refunds, viewing a user's personal details in order to help with support requests, and so on.
-Since these tasks are so specific to the way that Steveslist works, we can't do them using third-party tools, and so we have to build our own.
+Many of these tools will be used by people who work on other teams at Steveslist, like finance, compliance, legal, sales, and support.
+Since the tasks they need to perform are so specific to the way that Steveslist works, we can't do them using third-party tools, and have to build our own instead.

 In the early days, we baked this functionality into the main Stevelist product and only exposed it to users who had the `is_steveslist_employee = True` database flag set.
 This was an OK approach for a small company, but was also fragile and easy to mess up.
 It was scary to think that we were exposing all of our superuser powers through the same servers that run our main product.
 It made the potential consequences of a security flaw in our application much worse, and created new types of mistake for us to make, such as forgetting to disable the `is_steveslist_employee` flag for an acrimoniously fired employee.

-Once Steveslist reached a certain level of maturity we built ourselves an entirely separate admin platform, with separate, hardened authentication and authorization.
+Once Steveslist reached a certain level of maturity, we built ourselves an entirely separate admin platform, with separate, hardened authentication and authorization.
 The service runs on entirely separate servers, and requires a *VPN* and a *TLS client certificate* to access (which we'll talk about another day).
 This separated out our internal- and external-facing products, and drastically reduced the chance of a boneheaded error exposing our admin tools to the world.
 We're frequently building new internal tools - one for user administration, one for server management, one for fraud detection, and so on.
 These services all talk to the same database as our user-facing products, so they all have access to the same data.
 They just run on different servers that are completely inaccessible to the outside world.

 ## Cron jobs